 - 750 – 900: Individuals in this range are considered to have an excellent credit score.
 Individuals in this range will be offered loans and can negotiate interest rates and credit cards with better rewards.

-When an individual makes a transaction relevant to determining their credit score, the banks send the transaction details to all the four credit bureaus.
+Credit scores are calculated by the Credit Information Companies such as – CIBIL Score TransUnion, Experian, Equifax Credit Score and High Mark.
+When an individual makes a transaction relevant to determining their credit score, the banks send the transaction details to the credit bureaus.
 The RBI mandates this transfer of data.

-- Delay in credit payments
+- Delay in credit card payments

-- Filing for bankruptcy
+- Filing for bankruptcy.

-- Maxing out of credit card
+- Maxing out the credit card.

-- Closing a credit card with an outstanding balance
+- Closing a credit card with an outstanding balance.

-- Closing old credit cards thereby shortening the credit history
+- Closing old credit cards thereby shortening the credit history.

-- Homogeneity of credit account
+- Homogeneity of credit account.

-- Irregular check on credit reports
+- Irregular check on credit reports.